 Monocrystalline solar panels

-Monocrystalline solar panels are generally thought of as a premium solar product.
-The main advantages of monocrystalline panels are higher efficiencies and sleeker aesthetics.
+A monocrystalline solar panel is simply a solar panel made from monocrystalline solar cells or “wafers.”
+Monocrystalline wafers are made from a single silicon crystal that is formed into a cylindrical ingot.
+Although these panels are generally thought of as a premium solar product, the main advantages of monocrystalline panels are higher efficiencies and sleeker aesthetics.

-To make solar cells for monocrystalline solar panels, silicon is formed into bars and cut into wafers.
-These types of panels are called “monocrystalline” to indicate that the silicon used is single-crystal silicon.
-Because the cell is composed of a single crystal, the electrons that generate a flow of electricity have more room to move.
-As a result, monocrystalline panels are more efficient than their polycrystalline counterparts.
+Because a monocrystalline cell is composed of a single crystal, the electrons that generate a flow of electricity have more room to move.
+As a result, monocrystalline solar cells are more efficient than their polycrystalline solar cell counterparts.

 Polycrystalline solar panels

 Polycrystalline solar panels are also made from silicon.
 However, instead of using a single crystal of silicon, manufacturers melt many fragments of silicon together to form the wafers for the panel.
-Polycrystalline solar panels are also referred to as “multi-crystalline,” or many-crystal silicon.
-Because there are many crystals in each cell, there is less freedom for the electrons to move.
-As a result, polycrystalline solar panels have lower efficiency ratings than monocrystalline panels.
+Polycrystalline solar cells are also referred to as “multi-crystalline,” or many-crystal silicon.

 How do monocrystalline and polycrystalline panels compare on key metrics?